kubeflow/website/content/docs/about/kubeflow.md

 * Download and run the Kubeflow deployment binary.
 * Customize the resulting configuration files.
-* Run the specified scripts to deploy your containers to your chosen environment.
+* Run the specified scripts to deploy your containers to your specific environment.

 You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow: data preparation, model training,